foundersandcoders/Node-Shell-Workshop/PROJECT.md

 #### Publishing your package

+*Note: The following is here for educational purposes.
+It's advisable to not be too frivolous in publishing to npm.
+If you do, be sure to provide ample documentation for your project on your repository and on npm.*

 Use `npm publish` to publish the package!
 That's it!

 Note that everything in the directory will be included unless it is ignored by a local `.gitignore` or `.npmignore` file.